On the Quality Requirements of Demand Prediction for Dynamic Public Transport: Literature review

 The probability density of residuals can thus vary considerably in standard deviation (dispersion around the mean), skew (asymmetry around the mean) and kurtosis (weight of tails).
 Multiple methods have been devised for \emph{detecting} deviations from normality, including plots, comparison of moments, and statistical tests \citep{thode2002testing}.
 However, there are far fewer works on the \emph{impact} of such deviations \citep{ivkovic2020coverage}, most of which concentrate on errors in model parameter estimates.

-\citet{nelson1979experience} discovered that for economic time series, Autoregressive Moving Average (ARMA) models often yield residuals with markedly non-Gaussian skew and kurtosis. \citet{davies1980autoregressive} expanded on this and concluded that the use of non-Gaussian residuals actually allows for a larger selection of models that better represent time series.
-In the context of chemical analysis, \citet{wolters1989performance} used Monte Carlo simulations to quantify errors in Least Squares parameters under small deviations from normality.
+Nelson and Granger (\citeyear{nelson1979experience}) discovered that for economic time series, Autoregressive Moving Average (ARMA) models often yield residuals with markedly non-Gaussian skew and kurtosis. \citet{davies1980autoregressive} expanded on this and concluded that the use of non-Gaussian residuals actually allows for a larger selection of models that better represent time series.
+In the context of chemical analysis, Wolters and Kateman (\citeyear{wolters1989performance}) used Monte Carlo simulations to quantify errors in Least Squares parameters under small deviations from normality.

-More recently, \citet{he2009imputation} use simulated data to examine sequential regression imputation methods under shifted and scaled non-Gaussian distributions: Uniform, Lognormal and $t$-distribution.
+More recently, He and Raghunathan (\citeyear{he2009imputation}) use simulated data to examine sequential regression imputation methods under shifted and scaled non-Gaussian distributions: Uniform, Lognormal and $t$-distribution.
 They find that mean performance remains quite robust, despite noticeable instability in regression coefficients.
 To predict debt and bankruptcy of Serbian companies, \citet{ivkovic2020coverage} simulate Exponential and Weibull distributed residuals, study the resulting errors in LR parameter estimates, and devise transformations to reduce these errors. \citet{pernot2020impact} study non-Gaussian errors in Quantum Machine Learning models and find that mean measures of prediction error depend significantly on the shape of the error distribution.
 They also note the need for more research into the impact of error distributions on model reliability in general.

-Similarly to the above studies, this work too uses simulated perturbations of real data to study the impact of prediction errors under different noise distributions.
+Similarly to the above studies, this work uses simulated perturbations of real data to study the impact of prediction errors under different noise distributions.
 However, none of the previous studies apply directly to the transport domain, and most of them deal with deviations from normality in linear modeling.
-In contrast, we do not assume any particular modeling form, hence we also neither presume nor try to mitigate any particular sources of uncertainty.
-Rather, we examine how crucial the effect of prediction errors is on subsequent PT optimization, once such errors necessarily occur for any model.
-Per common modeling practices, we assume only that the predictive model has low bias (preferably zero) and is evaluated through mean error measures (e.g., MAPE and RMSNE, as in Section \ref{sec:results}).
+In contrast, we neither presume any particular modeling form nor try to mitigate uncertainty, but rather examine its effect on demand-responsive PT.
+Per common modeling practices, we assume only that the predictive model has low bias and is evaluated through mean error measures, as detailed in the following Sections.